JeovaniMartinez/Android-Utils/docs/annotations/code-inspection-annotations.md

 ---
 id: code-inspection-annotations
 title: Code Inspection Annotations
-description: Annotations designed to guide the developer on the type of data or resource that can be assigned to a property or variable.
+description: Annotations to assist the development process.
 ---

 ## Description

-These annotations are designed to guide the developer on the type of data or resource that can be assigned to a property or variable, the library has the [lintcheck](https://github.com/JeovaniMartinez/Android-Utils/tree/master/lintcheck) module that tells the IDE how to verify the use of annotations and display warnings in case an incorrect value is detected.
+These annotations are designed to guide the developer on the type of data or resource that can be assigned to a property or variable, the library has the [Lint Check](https://github.com/JeovaniMartinez/Android-Utils/tree/master/lintcheck) module that tells the IDE how to verify the use of annotations and display warnings in case an incorrect value is detected.

-Generally, in these annotations, the expected data type is Any, to give you the flexibility to accept different data types.
-For example, in some cases a String data type is expected, which is processed as is, but an Int data type (which represents the ID) can also be expected and in this case the String is obtained from the resources by means of its ID.
-The library allows this flexibility and is in charge of identifying the type of data and treating it appropriately, and if it is an incorrect type of data, an exception is thrown.
+Generally, when these annotations are used, the expected data type is `Any` to give you the flexibility to accept different data types.
+For example, in some cases, a `String` data type is expected, which is processed as is, but an `Int` data type (which represents the resource ID) can also be expected and in this case the String is obtained from the resources by means of its ID.
+The library allows this flexibility and is in charge of identifying and treating the data type appropriately, and in case the data type cannot be properly treated, an exception is thrown.

 In some cases, the use of values of the wrong data type cannot be detected at compile time, but an exception will be thrown at runtime if it is detected.